martinwork/sonification/docs/playSensor.md

 # playArray

 Maps and plays directly from a micro:bit sensor by choosing the sensor from  the dropdown menu.
-The input range is automatically selected to match the minimum and maximum values that can be obtain from the micro:bit sensors.
+The input range is automatically selected to match the minimum and maximum values that can be obtained from the micro:bit sensors.

 ```sig
 sonification.playSensor(INPUTSENSOR.LIGHT, 262, sonification.chooseScale(SCALE.major), 1, 500)